sdrhodes/ISTA_322/Homework/ASP_NET_MVC_Ch01.md

 Servers don't store any "state" of the client.
 The state is determined client side and sent to the server.
 REST also allows for clients to request data without knowing the inner workings of the server (for example, file structure) of what it is requesting.

 ### 6. What is Agile Development?
 This will take some independent research.
 Agile development emphasized smaller requirements, and developing code in smaller chunks.
 Continuous contact with the customer means adapting on the fly.
 Agile development anticipates and is responsive to change.
+Embrace change

 ### 7. What is unit testing?
 Unit testing is where small components or modules of code are tested for proper functionality